alejandromc23/helm-gcp-gh_actions/README.md

 # helm-gcp-deploy-with-ghactions

-An example of a nodejs project automated to be deployed on Google Kubernetes Engine through github actions based on [github docs](https://docs.github.com/es/actions/deployment/deploying-to-your-cloud-provider/deploying-to-google-kubernetes-engine) ;)
+An example of a nodejs project automated to be deployed to gcp using helm with github actions ;)

 Based on